Shabnam79/most-used-Python-libraries-in-devops/python-libraries.md

 ## 7. **Scapy**

-**Use Case:** Craft network packets for testing and security validation.
+**Use Case:** *Craft network packets for testing and security validation.*

 ```bash
 pip install scapy
 ```

-**Why it's used:** Enables packet manipulation and network inspection for DevSecOps scenarios.
+**Why it's used:** *Enables packet manipulation and network inspection for DevSecOps scenarios.*

+**OR:** *Scapy helps you create, send, and inspect network packets.
+It’s like a Python-based Swiss Army knife for network engineers and security testers.*

 **Example:**
 ```python